“We are building this clubhouse beyond our immediate requirement but with an eye to the future”

 More Melrose Highlands Homes

 The “Highlands of Oakland” went on sale in November of 1925.
-It is located area of of Tunnel Road and behind what is now the Parkwoods Condominiums.
-The area was burned during the 1991 Oakland Firestorm and I assume there are no original homes left.
+It is located area of Tunnel Road and behind what is now the Parkwoods Condominiums.
+This area was burned during the 1991 Oakland Firestorm, and I assume there are no original homes left.

-The “Highlands of Oakland” includes the following streets Bristol Drive, Buckingham Blvd, Charing Cross Road, Devin Way Marlborough Terrace, Norfolk Road, , Sherwick Drive and Westmoreland Drive.
+The “Highlands of Oakland” includes the following streets Bristol Drive, Buckingham Blvd, Charing Cross Road, Devin Way Marlborough Terrace, Norfolk Road,, Sherwick Drive and Westmoreland Drive.
 The area is right on the border of Berkeley.
-The area is now called the Claremont Hills.
+That area is now called the Claremont Hills.